-Gary Cooke - Treasurer: “I am from Kilkenny, currently living in London completing an engineering graduate programme with Eversholt Rail.
+Gary Cooke - Company Secretary and Treasurer: “I am from Kilkenny, currently living in London completing an engineering graduate programme with Eversholt Rail.
 I completed my Masters in Mechanical Engineering with Business in UCD.
 I first got involved with EIL in 2010 when I received one of the travel scholarships to Vermont for the Governor's Institute for Current Issues and Youth Activism.
 I have been on the Board since the start of 2014 and I am currently a member of the Audit Committee.
 In 2013, I studied abroad in San Diego for the year where I was fortunate enough to work for the Residential Life staff as the Programs and Marketing Intern for the International House UCSD.
 In summer 2014 I participated in the Washington Ireland Program which is a service and leadership programme where participants intern, complete service and live with host families in the DC area.
 In London I am currently volunteering with the Railway Division of the Institute of Mechanical Engineering and organising a young members' conference and a speaker competition.
 I have represented EIL at a number of events and trainings organised by the European Federation for Intercultural Learning (EFIL) and AFS”.

 Aidan Healy: “I am from Cork but currently living in Dublin!
 I work in education and I first became involved in EIL in 2009 when I received a Travel Award to Hong Kong.
 I have really enjoyed being involved with EIL over the past eight years, as I love hearing the experiences of volunteers and travel award holders who have been all over the world.
 In my work and personal life, I have been lucky to travel to over fifty-five countries across six continents, including spending time volunteering in South Africa.
 I have a degree in Applied Psychology and a Masters in Leadership, and have lots of experience working with young people and adults in different environments.
 I am excited for the opportunity to apply my knowledge, enthusiasm and experience to serve EIL in the future”.